tldr-pages/tldr/pages/common/git-flow.md

 > A collection of Git extensions to provide high-level repository operations for Vincent Driessen's branching model.
 > More information: <https://github.com/nvie/gitflow>.

-- Start using git-flow by initializing it inside an existing git repository:
+- Initialize it inside an existing git repository:

 `git flow init`